microsoft/ContextShare/CONTRIBUTING.md

-# Contributing to VS Code Copilot Catalog Manager
+# Contributing to ContextHub

-Thank you for your interest in contributing to the VS Code Copilot Catalog Manager!
+Thank you for your interest in contributing to ContextHub!
 This document provides guidelines and instructions for contributing to the project.

 ## 🚀 Getting Started